awsdocs/aws-organizations-docs/doc_source/create-policy.md

 1. Sign in to the Organizations console at [https://console\.aws\.amazon\.com/organizations/](https://console.aws.amazon.com/organizations/)\.
 You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization's master account\.

 1. The policy that you want to delete must first be detached from all roots, OUs, and accounts\.
-Follow the steps in [Detaching an SCP from the Organization Root, OUs, or Accounts](attach-scps.md#detach_policy) to detach the policy from all entities in the organization\.
+Follow the steps in [Detaching an SCP from the organization root, OUs, or accounts](attach-scps.md#detach_policy) to detach the policy from all entities in the organization\.

 1. On the **Policies** tab, choose **Service control policies**\.